Sumegh22/Learn-With-Sumegh/spring-and-spring-boot/com.springboot.04.transaction/src/transaction-notes.md

  ACID is an acronym that stands for
  - atomicity,  consistency,  isolation, and  durability:

- - Atomicity describes an all or nothing principle.
+ - **Atomicity** describes an all or nothing principle.
 Either all operations performed within the transaction get executed or none of them.
-That means if you commit the transaction successfully, you can be sure that all operations got performed.
-It also enables you to abort a transaction and roll back all operations if an error occurs.
+	 - That means if you commit the transaction successfully, you can be sure that all operations got performed.
+	 - It also enables you to abort a transaction and roll back all operations if an error occurs.

- - The consistency characteristic ensures that your transaction takes a system from one consistent state to another consistent state.
-That means that either all operations were rolled back and the data was set back to the state you started with or the changed data passed all consistency checks.
+ - **Consistency** characteristic ensures that your transaction takes a system from one consistent state to another consistent state.
+	 - That means that either all operations were rolled back and the data was set back to the state you started with or the changed data passed all consistency checks.
 In a relational database, that means that the modified data needs to pass all constraint checks, like foreign key or unique constraints, 	   defined in your database.

-  - Isolation means that changes that you perform within a transaction are not visible to any other transactions until you commit them successfully .
+  - **Isolation** means that changes that you perform within a transaction are not visible to any other transactions until you commit them successfully .

-  - Durability ensures that your committed changes get persisted.
+  - **Durability** ensures that your committed changes get persisted.

+## NESTED Propogation -

+- NESTED acts like REQUIRED, only it uses savepoints between nested invocations.
+- For NESTED propagation, Spring checks if a transaction exists, and if so, it marks a save point.
+This means that if our business logic execution throws an exception, then the transaction rollbacks to this save point.
+If there's no active transaction, it works like REQUIRED.

+## MANDATORY Propagation -
+- I’m not going to open up a transaction myself, but I’m going to throw exception if no one else opened one up.
+No New connection will be created by me.
+- If this inner logical transaction is rolled back, then the outer logical transaction is rolled back as well, exactly as with the case of Propagation.REQUIRED.

+## NEVER Propogation -
+- I’m going to throw an exception if someone else started up a transaction.
+- The Propagation.NEVER states that no physical transaction should exist.
+- If a physical transaction is found, then NEVER will cause an exception as follows - `org.springframework.transaction.IllegalTransactionStateException: Existing transaction found for transaction marked with propagation 'never'`
+- When you call a method annotated with NEVER, you must ensure that no physical transaction is open.
+- The code inside this method can open physical transactions with no problem.
+- eg: : When the code reaches the save() method, Spring will open a physical transaction especially for running this call.
+- This happens because save() takes advantage of the default Propagation.REQUIRED.
+JPA Repository methods are by default enclosed in transaction boundaries.

+## Propagation.NOT_SUPPORTED -

+- If a current transaction exists, first Spring suspends it, and then the business logic is executed without a transaction:
+- This physical transaction will be automatically resumed at the end.
+After this transaction is resumed, it can be rolled back (in case of a failure) or committed.
+- If the RuntimeException was thrown in child(), then this exception was propagated in parent(), and this logical transaction is rolled back.

+## SUPPORTS Propogation -

+ - I don’t really care if a transaction is open or not, i can work either way
+ -  For SUPPORTS, Spring first checks if an active transaction exists.
+ -  If a transaction exists, then the existing transaction will be used.
+ -  If there isn't a transaction, it is executed non-transactional.